Hardware Bill of Materials (HBOM) and CRA Compliance

 - CycloneDX is the practical unified format:

-type: devicecovers physical hardware,type: firmwarecovers embedded software, and both can coexist in a single CycloneDX 1.6 document - BSI TR-03183 does not currently cover HBOM as a concept; all three parts focus on software bills of materials and vulnerability reports
+type: devicecovers physical hardware,type: firmwarecovers embedded software, and both can coexist in a single CycloneDX 1.6 or later document - BSI TR-03183 does not currently cover HBOM as a concept; all three parts focus on software bills of materials and vulnerability reports

 Why HBOM matters under the CRA